SQL SELF JOIN: A Simple Way to JOIN Data in SQL

-Smith, a trainee DBA at ABC Database Services, has a challenge before him.
-He has to refer to data inside a database table he has generated with several columns and rows.
-He has to compare values in a column with other values in the same column of the same table.
+Smith, a trainee DBA at ABC Database Services, has a challenge before him — he has to refer to data inside a database table he has generated with several columns and rows.
+In addition to that, Smith has to compare values in a column with other values in the same column of the same table.

-You can visualize it this way – A SELF JOIN for a given table is a join that is performed between two identical copies of that table.
-The same table is being joined to another copy of itself rather than being joined with a different table.
+You can visualize it this way – a SELF JOIN for a given table is a join that performs between two identical copies of that table.
+The same table joins another copy of itself rather than merging with a different table.

-Why Do We Use SELF JOIN?
+Why do we use SELF JOIN?

 Some practical uses of SELF JOIN are to obtain running counts and totals, identify which data under a particular column satisfy a certain set of conditions, and generate another table by extracting data from the original table.

 - Listing all records that have the same Match field value as the current record.

-- Identifying the first record having each match field value, or identifying duplicate records.
+- Identifying the first record having each match field value or identifying duplicate records.